Decima Flottiglia MAS: Motoscafo turismo (MT/MTM)

-The first Motoscafo turismo (MT) became known as barchini (little boats) were built in late 1938, six MT being delivered in early 1939.
+The first Motoscafo turismo (MT) that became known as barchini (little boats) were built in late 1938, six MT being delivered in early 1939.
 An improved version MT Modificato (MTM) tested in November 1940, was 6.1 m long.
 Both types carried an explosive charge of 300–330 kg in the bows at up to 31 kn.
 The MTM was fitted with a seat back/life raft behind the pilot for him to float on after dropping off the MTM, while waiting to be rescued.
 Twelve MTs were built and about forty MTMs.
 Early in 1941, a smaller MT Ridotto was built with a height of 1.14 m to fit inside the deck cylinders of submarines with the same explosive charge but they were never used in this manner.